Office of the Vice President for Research

 Through collaborative initiatives, funding opportunities, technology commercialization, and other efforts to engage external partners, OVPR cultivates a research environment that supports interdisciplinary collaboration, including the University’s Grand Challenges agenda, and promotes research excellence and innovation.

-The conduct of research is fundamental to the U of M’s mission and is a key driver of innovation and economic growth in the state.
+The conduct of research is fundamental to the the UMN’s mission and is a key driver of innovation and economic growth in the state.
 The University's world-class faculty are known for life-changing inventions such as the pacemaker, the retractable seat belt, HIV drug Ziagen, cancer therapies, biodegradable plastics, and technologies that advance agricultural production.

 The University of Minnesota is dedicated to meeting, upholding, and exceeding the highest ethical standards in research practices and aims to serve as a national model in the ethical conduct of research.